Sun He

 Sun He (224 – c.December 253 (Note: Sun Liang's biography in the Sanguozhi recorded that Zhuge Ke died in the 10th month of the 2nd year of the Jian'xing era of Sun Liang's reign.
 This month corresponds to 8 November to 7 December 253 in the Gregorian calendar.
-In Sun He's biography, it was recorded that he died soon after Zhuge Ke's death. (及恪被诛，孙峻因此夺和玺绶，徙新都，又遣使者赐死。) Sanguozhi vol.59)), courtesy name Zixiao, was an imperial prince of the state of Eastern Wu during the Three Kingdoms period of China.
-He was the third son of Sun Quan, the founding emperor of Wu.
-In 242, he became the crown prince after the death of his brother Sun Deng, the eldest son and first heir apparent of Sun Quan.
+In Sun He's biography, it was recorded that he died soon after Zhuge Ke's death.)), courtesy name Zixiao, was an imperial prince of the Eastern Wu dynasty during the Three Kingdoms period of China.
+He was the third son of Sun Quan, the founding emperor.
+In 242, he became the crown prince after the death of his half-brother Sun Deng, the eldest son and first heir apparent of Sun Quan.
 In the 240s, a power struggle broke out between Sun He and his fourth brother, Sun Ba, over the succession to their father's throne.
 The conflict ended in 250 when Sun Quan forced Sun Ba to commit suicide, deposed Sun He and replaced him with Sun Liang.
 In 253, during Sun Liang's reign, the regent Sun Jun reduced Sun He to commoner status and forced him to commit suicide.
 In 264, one of Sun He's sons, Sun Hao, became the fourth emperor of Eastern Wu.
-After his coronation, Sun Hao honoured his father with the posthumous title Emperor Wen.
+After his coronation, Sun Hao posthumously promoted his father to imperial status with the posthumous name Emperor Zhaoxian, later changed to Emperor Wen.